SBOMit/specification/specification.md

 * A collection of in-toto metadata.
 This includes sub-layouts, link metadata, and attestations.
-This must validate according to the in-toto layout and so must be signed by the appropriate sub-layout creators and functionaries.
+This must validate according to the in-toto layout and so must be signed by the appropriate functionaries and sub-layout creators.

 * The SBOM mutation.
 This metadata describes how to mutate the SBOM information derived from the in-toto metadata.
 It essentially serves to